Tokusou Sentai Dekaranger vs. Abaranger: Plot

 Meanwhile, at a cave, Saunaginnan becomes fully charged, causing the orb chunks to glow into a trail while Earth becomes engulfed in a thick fog.
 The Dekarangers and Abarangers follow the trail, but are confronted by Kazak and Saunaginnan, with the revived Ben-G, Milibar and Bon-Goblin and an army of Anaroids.
 Kazak sends the heroes in confusion by shape-shifting into Numa-O and Hurricane Red.
-The fog gets thicker as the door to hell opens in the sky, but as everyone anticipates the arrival of Dezumozorlya, Mikoto Nakadai and TopGaler come out instead.
+The fog gets thicker as the door to hell opens in the sky, but as everyone anticipates the arrival of Dezumozorlya, Mikoto Nakadai and Topgaler come out instead.
 After Doggie enters the fight, both Dekarangers and Abarangers shuffle members to defeat the revived Alienizers.
 The heroes then use the D-Bazooka and Superior Dino Bomber to delete Kazak and Saunaginnan.
-Kazak, however, dodges the blast and boards his Heavy Industrial Machine PalletteView while Saunaginnan is resurrected into a giant.
+Kazak, however, dodges the blast and boards his Kaijuki Pallette View while Saunaginnan is resurrected into a giant.
 Super Dekaranger Robo and Killer AbarenOh destroy the two giants with a combined Gatling Punch and Gatling Drill Spin attack.
 As a side-effect of defeating Saunaginnan, Mikoto must return to the afterlife, but not before telling Asuka to give his regards to his daughter.

 Back at Deka Base, the Dekarangers and Abarangers celebrate their victory with a party hosted by Yatsudenwani, who irritates the Dekarangers with his singing.
 It is later on revealed that Doggie was one of Dino House's regular customers.
 Meanwhile, the girls and Emiri enjoy a bubble bath before Yatsudenwani barges in.
 They chase him around the Deka Room before everyone stops to have a group photo taken.